-Impervious Surface e Areas
+Impervious Surface Areas

-Total Impervious Area Mean Impervious % of Developed Lots Median Impervious % of Developed Lots
+Total Impervious Area • Mean Impervious % of Developed Lots Median Impervious % of Developed Lots

 Reach 5.7 ac 16.5% 25.3% 21.9%

 Total Jurisdiction 29.4 ac 14.4% 46.3% 36.2%

-Overwater Roads & Structures- Two apparently communal overwater structures are located adjacent to each other in the northern portion of this in this reach along Rock Creek Drive (denoted on Map 15 as B and C).
-Ownership of these 2 linear docks is likely private, however they are located on Skamania County property, accessed from City right-of-way, and rarely used.
-The total surface area of these structures is ~1,000 sf.
+Overwater Roads & Structures- Two apparently communal overwater structures are located adjacent to each other in the northern portion of this in this reach (Figure 15).
+The total surface area of these 2 structures is ~1,000 sf.
 Rock Cove also contains numerous pilings driven in during its history as a mill pond.
 There are no overwater roads and this reach has been rated as "Fair".

 Setbacks to OHWM- Nearly half of the properties in this reach contain buildings, and their setbacks average nearly 100 ft from the OHWM.
-Roads and other structures are even more ubiquitous and, though the closest structure is only 15 ft away, when combined the central tendencies for setbacks are still ~100 ft from the OHWM.
+Roads and other structures are even more ubiquitous and, though the closest structure is only 15 ft away, the average setback is still nearly 100 ft from the OHWM.
 The "Good" rating of this reach reflects the larger setbacks and the larger trend separating city reaches from predesignated reaches.

-Table 4.6-4 - Rock Cove Development Proximity to OHWM
+1050 Table 4.6-4 - Rock Cove Development Proximity to OHWM

-Setbacks to OHWM
+Setbacks to OHWIV 1

 % of Lots with Construction Smallest Setback Mean Setback Median Setback

 Buildings 45% 71 ft 108 ft 96 ft

 Any Structure 80% 15 ft 88 ft 92 ft

 Urban Runoff- Rock Cove receives runoff from 17% of the Stevenson Urban Area while making up 36% of shoreline linear footage.
 Runoff enters primarily from Foster Creek and from storm systems along SR 14 and Rock Creek Drive.
-Treatment levels for this runoff are mixed, including engineered detention ponds for new subdivisions, pervious pavement and wet wells for Skamania County, and untreated runoff from roads and parking areas.
-The Angel Heights & Hidden Ridge subdivisions maintain engineered systems prior to contributing runoff to this reach, as does the City for some transportation corridors.
-Natural filtration by soil

-1170 filtration and vegetation uptake is relied on within Foster Creek, and limited amounts of untreated runoff enter the Cove.
-While on the cusp of "Fair, the "Poor" rating is more appropriate for this reach based on the density of development in the drainage area and overall lack of stormwater treatment.
+Treatment levels for this runoff are mixed.
+The Angel Heights & Hidden Ridge subdivisions maintain engineered systems, as does the City for some transportation corridors.
+Natural filtration is relied on within Foster Creek, and limited amounts of untreated runoff enter the Cove.
+While on the cusp of "Fair, the "Poor" rating is more appropriate for this reach based on the density of development in the drainage area.